The Quick Guide To Fat Vs Water Soluble Vitamins

 This refers to how the nutrients interact with the body once ingested.

 On the one hand, fat-soluble vitamins can be stored within the body’s fat cells for a short time.
 On the other hand, water-soluble vitamins can’t be stored in the body.
-If water-soluble vitamins aren’t used or absorbed shortly after ingesting, they’re flushed out of the body.
+If the latter aren’t used or absorbed shortly after ingesting, they’re flushed out of the body.

 A healthy, balanced diet is the best way to source adequate levels of these vitamins.
 But, every now and again, a fussy phase or growth spurt may mean your child needs some additional nutritional support.